UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 ---

-Exactly two years ago in 2015, I sat in my parent’s living room in the remote countryside of Denmark, writing on my final BA project paper:
+Exactly two years ago in 2015, I sat in my parent’s living room in the remote countryside of Denmark, writing on my final BA paper:

 "How to innovate [Airbnb](https://www.airbnb.com/)’s Business Model?"

-I came up with the idea of offering Airbnb's, already huge community, of guests’ and travelers a new way of experiencing a destination through real-life experiences.
+I came up with the idea of offering Airbnb's already huge community of guests’ and travelers, a new way of experiencing a destination through real-life experiences.

 #### &nbsp;